 What is Image Compression?

-2. Set quality level — 80% is recommended for the best size-to-quality balance.
+- Set quality level — 80% is recommended for the best size-to-quality balance, or lower it to reduce JPG size further and hit a target like 20KB or 50KB.

 Quality Guide — What Percentage to Use